zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - [x] Meter fully working with calibration preserved (v2.2.2)
 - [x] Group script fixed - no visual corruption (v1.9.6)
 - [x] Track label working correctly (shows "CG" or "???")
+- [x] Mute button script updated to v1.2.0 with all fixes
 - [ ] Currently: Ready to test mute button
 - [ ] Waiting for: User to add mute control to band_CG # group
 - [ ] Blocked by: None